-The CHA community is a vibrant tapestry made up of children, families, and faculty who represent many different cultures, backgrounds, and experiences.
+The CHA community is a vibrant tapestry made up of children, families, and faculty with ties to more than 40 different countries who represent many different cultures, backgrounds, and experiences.
 We strive to create a culture that values and includes every individual and celebrates our many unique differences, and we celebrate and value all people by expanding our understanding of diversity to include all races, cultures, religions, abilities, sexual orientation, age, family structure, gender, ethnicity, economic status, appearance, and any other class protected by federal, state or local law, ordinance or regulation.

 We are committed to supporting the education of socially conscious and responsible students, and to ensure that equality, respect, and compassion prevail.
 Because we need to understand and respond to the challenges, needs, and evolving experiences of our students, families, and faculty, our commitment to inclusion is fundamental to our school’s success.